Writing a Senior Essay in Comparative Literature

 - Sources: It should list the basic sources you will consult.
 (NOTE: This might not be a complete list of all sources that are finally used in the research, but should indicate the research direction and the types of materials/sources you plan to examine and study).

-By the beginning of the spring semester, you should have clearly defined your senior essay topic and selected the most relevant sources.
+By the beginning of the spring semester, you should have clearly defined your senior essay topic and selected the most relevant sources, based on the recommendations you'll find in faculty's response to your prospectus.
 As the semester progresses, you will turn the initial drafts into a coherent piece of analytical writing and develop a consistent and persuasive line of argument; the research findings need to be structured according to the main aims and questions you have articulated in the opening section of your essay.

 The Senior Seminar:

 In the spring semester, you will continue with your research while taking a Senior Seminar that allows you to discuss your work with other senior students and the instructor; each student has the opportunity to present installments of her senior essay, culminating in a final presentation of the most central ideas at the end of the semester.

 The Senior Seminar format involves weekly discussion of readings, frequent and regular in-class presentations of written work and development of research skills through completion of a 30-page (min) research paper, constituting the major piece of written work for the course.
 At the end of the semester, all writing projects are presented at the annual Senior Thesis party.
 The oral presentation is an essential part of the capstone experience of graduating students.

 Building Nature, Building Nation: The Poetry of Walt Whitman and Andrés Bello